7 Best Aeropress Accessories

 You should grind the coffee beans yourself to brew the best Aeropress coffee.
 Pre-ground coffee beans are not only less fresh but also the wrong grind size, according to Aeropress inventor Alan Adler (4).

-For single servings, espresso grind will give you more flavor for your money.
+For single servings, espresso grind will give you more flavour for your money.
 I often set a grinder about halfway between drip and espresso.

 Any burr grinder will do the trick.
 But if you plan to travel with your Aeropress, the Porlex Mini II has an extra trick up its sleeve.
 It’s so tiny that it fits inside the Aeropress brewing chamber, forming the perfect compact kit for high-quality coffee anywhere.